danmo91/School/IS 403/HTML Forms/README.md

 ![inital load screen when running the project](images/initial-run.png)

-### Build form with HTML Helper
+### View: Build form with HTML Helper

-add this code to your index.cshtml file
+Add this code to your index.cshtml file

 ```
 @using (Html.BeginForm("Sign_in", "Home", FormMethod.Post))